 - Whether you and/or the other party owns real estate.

-If you and the defendant have a child together, you will also need to gather:
+If you and the defendant have a child together, you will also need:

 - The name, current address, and date of birth for each child;